masuidrive/node-mysql/README.md

 I want your help.

 ## Tests
-I want it to you using for protoype or test project.
+I want to you using for protoype or test project.
 It's testing stage, It's not for real project
 When you find bugs, strange thing and unknown thing, please send to [@masuidrive_en](http://twitter.com/masuidrive_en) or [github issues](http://github.com/masuidrive/node-mysql/issues)
 If you write test code (test folder), It's awesome!!